j-f-p/astarsearchCLI/README.md

 # A* Search CLI Program
-Objective: This is a project for learning the A* search algorithm and some core components of C++ 2017.
+Objective: This project demonstrates the A* search algorithm and a set of introductory features of C++.

 ## Description
-The project is built with C++ compliant with the 2017 standard.
-It employs the A* search algorithm for finding the shortest route between two points on a square grid graph.
+This project implements, in C++, the A* search algorithm for finding the shortest route between two points on a square grid graph.
 The program is executed through a command line interface (CLI) and produces output through the associated terminal's standard output.
 The program was developed with test-driven development (TDD).

 ## Program Pseudocode
 ```